Leland Turbo: The first agent eliminated from Cars 2

 Conclusion

 Leland Turbo appears very briefly in Cars 2, but his fate leaves a strong impression.
-His transmission launches the action, and his death (symbolized by the compacted cube) immediately establishes the atmosphere of espionage and danger that runs throughout the film.
+His transmission kicks off the action, and his death (symbolized by the compacted cube) immediately establishes the atmosphere of espionage and danger that runs throughout the film.
 To continue with the new generation of the Piston Cup, also explore Aaron Clocker and Barry DePedal.